 The Ultimate Guide to Recovering From Addiction for Seniors

-Currently, there are over 21 million Americans that suffer from some sort of addiction.
+Addiction can be one of the biggest obstacles somebody goes through in their lifetime.
+Currently, there are over 21 million Americans that suffer from some form of addiction.

 Signs of Drug Abuse

-Now that you are aware of how vulnerable the senior citizen population is to abusing drugs, let’s take a closer look at how you can tell someone may be suffering from drug addiction.
+Now that we have discussed how vulnerable the senior citizen population is to drug abuse let’s look at how you can tell someone may be suffering from drug addiction.

-While alcohol addiction is a problem for any age group, the consequences of alcohol addiction can get deadly as you get older.
-That is because the older you get, the higher percentage chance there is of you dying from alcohol use disorder.
+While alcohol addiction is a problem for any age group, the consequences become more severe as you age.
+The older you get, the higher the chance of dying from alcohol abuse.

-This is particularly true for those over 50 years old.
-Those from ages 50-64 are 32% of the people in the United States that die from excessive alcohol use.
-That is almost double the number of people who die from excessive alcohol use that are under 35.
+This possibility of death is prevalent for those aged over 50.
+In the United States, 32% of people between the ages of 50 and 64 will die from excessive alcohol use.
+That is almost double the number of people who die from excessive alcohol use under the age of 35.

 Signs of Alcohol Abuse